 Shipping can be a major cost factor so be aware of what you are selling and where from, remember to include this in your pricing.
 If it will be useful to you as the on-line shop owner consider drop shipping. http://en.wikipedia.org/wiki/Drop_shipping

-If you are considering selling printed goods look at websites like Printful – this is a great site which offers quality products at affordable prices, and they’ll even ship it to your customer, branded with your brand – perfect for a location independent business!
-Printful offer a huge variety of clothing and some homeware and wall art as well.
+If you are considering selling printed goods look at websites like www.theprintful.com/ this is a great site which offers quality products at affordable prices.
+Cafepress also offer this service.

 If you have decided on a product you wish to sell its always a great idea to research your market.
 Have a look at websites/shops offering products similar to yours and see what yours can do that the competitions can’t.
 Research price and costing to ensure that you can make a healthy profit whilst staying competitive in your particular area.
 Be realistic here, with the best will in the world it is going to be harder to make money if you are competing against long-standing giants of the e-commerce world then if you are competing for a market share with 2 other people.
 Draft up a brief business plan, outline your start-up costs, potential shipping costs, taxes, website/domain costs.
 This will be useful in weighing up the initial costs relative to potential income and can give you a strong basis for a budget not to exceed.